JustinBilleci/learning-progress/README.md

 *February 12th, 2024*

 Second Log: I forgot to log yesterday, but today is more of what I started yesterday.
 Learning to reformat arrays into more concise code on my "simple-role-playing-game".

+*February 13th, 2024*

+Third Log: today is more arrays and functions and how to make them clearer and more concise.
+The goal is to have my "simple-role-playing-game" completed by the end of the week, but we'll see how that goes.